o-bs/010/README.md

 # Basic hacking 010

-# To get the full effect, use the tool as you allways have.
-Just enjoy it a bit or two more.
+# To get the full effect, use the tool as you always have.
+Just try to enjoy it a bit or two more.
+Thats all, really.

 ## Or you could do it the easy way: